hep1998630/Real-ESRGAN-aws/blogpost.md

 The web UI of the application is created using Gradio.
 Gradio allows you to quickly build a demo or web application for your machine learning model.
 The script is available in gradio_demo.py

-### Create a Dcoker container for easier deployment
+### Create a Docker container for easier deployment
 To easily deploy my application in AWS, I created a Docker container.
 The Dockerfile used to build the container will take care of installing all the needed dependencies.
 You can take a look at the Dockerfile for more details.
 To build the container, use the following command in the project directory.
 ```bash
 docker build -t real_esrgan .